Goutte/TreeBundle/README.markdown

 Testing
 =======

+This bundle is ruthlessly tested, except for some service configuration exceptions (if you know how to test these, I'm all ears!)

 Run composer with the `--dev` option so that the autoloader is created and the needed sf2 DIC classes are autoloaded.
 _Oddly enough, when I tried to install with `--test` and `require-test` in the `composer.json`, I was sent packing. (pun intended)_